(This article is republished with EPCM with the kind permission from our marine structure pipeline partner – Krah Pipelines)

 A smart solution – a partial filled KMP

-The bending radius is depending on the wall structure and filling, but reaches values of 2 times of the unfilled Krah Marine Pipe profile.
-In case that all chambers are filled (a one spiral solution) the pipe has to be handled as a fix and rigid beam.
+The bending radius is depending on the wall structure and filling but reaches values of 2 times of the unfilled Krah Marine Pipe profile.
+In case that all chambers are filled (one spiral solution) the pipe has to be handled as a fix and rigid beam.

-Because of the partially filling with defined distance the Krah Pipe stays still semi-flexible and provides all the benefits for typical S-curve installation.
+Because of the partially filling with the defined distance, the Krah Pipe stays still semi-flexible and provides all the benefits for typical S-curve installation.

 Krah Marine Pipes are designed for a bending radius of 50 x pipe diameter.
-In design we consider strain of outer fibre as well as buckling resistance.
+In design, we consider the strain of outer fibre as well as buckling resistance.
 Because of the very stiff pipe wall structure, Krah Marine Pipes provide the highest safety against buckling.

-Many finite element analyses where carried out – including the bending behaviour on the joints.
+Many finite element analyses were carried out – including the bending behaviour on the joints.

 FEM – Analysis of a bent Krah pipe

-Krah Marine Pipes are produced out of high quality PE 100 with best characteristics in strength and stability, so these proven values are used in all our calculations.
+Krah Marine Pipes are produced out of high-quality PE 100 with the best characteristics in strength and stability, so these proven values are used in all our calculations.